Keeping a Full Bank of

 YOUR BANKER IS NOT MY BANKER

 There are many regional differences in bankers.
 The hybrid tea rose Uncle Joe is rarely seen on the trophy table in Southern California.
 Virtually nobody grows Tiffany Lynn here.
 Judges in our area don't like Bride's Dream.
 But, those roses are considered bankers in other areas of the country.
 I finally gave up two of my three Bride's Dream this year in favor of more Gemini (a potential banker).
-Crystalline is at the top of the exhibition chart in Southern California -- top exhibitors Jeff Stage and Cal Hayes grew awesome Crystallines.
+Crystalline used to be at the top of the exhibition chart in Southern California.
 But, I could not grow Crystalline no matter how hard I tried.
-On the other hand, St. Patrick is my number one banker, having won 28 trophies for me since its introduction in 1996, including Queen, Court of Honor, English Box, Bouquets of 3, 6 and 12, Cycle of Bloom, Artist's Palette, Rose in a Picture Frame, Rose in a Bowl, District AARS, District Herb Swim, and even the Judge's Entry.
-Jeff Stage in San Diego says that he cannot grow St. Patrick.
+On the other hand, St. Patrick is my number one banker, having won over 100 trophies for me since its introduction in 1996, including Queen, Court of Honor, English Box, Bouquets of 3, 6 and 12, Cycle of Bloom, Artist's Palette, Rose in a Picture Frame, Rose in a Bowl, District AARS, District Herb Swim, and even the Judge's Entry.

 GROW MULTIPLE BANKERS

 Once you discover which roses are your bankers, you need to grow multiples.
-For example, I grow six plants of St. Patrick, 3 plants of Moonstone, 4 plants of Signature, and 5 plants of Veterans' Honor (another banker).
-In the miniatures, I grow 6 plants of Miss Flippins, 10 plants of Fairhope, 8 plants of Behold, and so on.
+For example, I grow six plants of St. Patrick, 4 plants of Gemini, 4 plants of Ring of Fire, and 3 plants of Veterans' Honor.
+In the miniatures, I grow 6 plants of Miss Flippins, 10 plants of Fairhope, 6 plants of Behold, and so on.